microsoft/vscode-docs/api/extension-guides/chat.md

 ## Prerequisites

-To develop a chat extension, your environment needs to meet the following requirements:
+To develop a chat extension make sure to:

 - Use the [Visual Studio Code Insiders release](https://code.visualstudio.com/insiders)
 - Use the pre-release version of the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension